elos/documentation/guide/2 - Data Model.md

 ### Records

-It is easiest to think about elos data records (same thing as objects) as you would imagine algebraic objects.
+It is easiest to think about elos data records as you would imagine algebraic objects.
 Much like in mathematics, we will define these objects and their formal properties and behaviors axiomatically.
-We will use the terminology of sets, domains, codomains and spaces with similar intent to their algebraic counterparts.
+We will use the lexicon of [set theory](../theory/1 - sets.md) to talk about their relationships.

-The first distinction to be made is between a class archetype of an elos model and instances of that definition.
-We will deal with the general case always, as we will define what determines validity for a base model.
-We classify differnt "types" of models by their "kind," which you will see is a formal construct in the elos data model.
+The universal set while discussing the EDM is the set of all data records, *R*.
+But we must now make our first distinction, that between the archtype of a record and instances of that record.
+You can imagine the object-oriented equivalents of a class and instance respectively.
+We will state axioms about record archetypes, which we will henceforth refer to as models, but we will generally state theorems about our universe of records.
+We call these theorems because they are implications of our axioms.

+The second distinction to be made is between different types of models.
+Intuitively, and formally, there is a difference between the data record which represents a task and that which represents the task list.
+Data records often break into discrete structures much as you define them as you implemented them in a programming language.

+We refer to the different types of models by their _kind_, which we make a formal construct in the EDM.

 #### Definitions